Tyythedeveloper33/regex-gist/gist-template.md

 ## Regex Components

 ### Anchors
-  an "anchor", occurring in a  regular expression, is a character or sign that represents a position within a text , or a string of text where a match should occur. it is important to note that Anchors do not match any characters themselves , they are stricly for declaring a position for where the match of the regular expession can occur.
+  an "anchor", occurring in a  regular expression, is a character or sign that represents a position within a text.
+It is important to note that Anchors do not match any characters themselves , they are stricly for declaring a position for where the match of the regular expession can occur.
   For instance in my code: I will use ||anchor|| to show the position of the element

                             `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/`